MoonDragon-MD/ArtOfRallyCoPilot/README.md

 # Art Of Rally CoPilot
-This is a test to integrate audio into the [Art Of Rally CoPilot](https://github.com/MoonDragon-MD/ArtOfRallyCoPilot) project
+This is a test to integrate audio into the [Art Of Rally Pace Notes](https://github.com/Theaninova/ArtOfRallyPaceNotes) project

 NB: at the moment it compiles but I have not tested in the game